Jerell/jerell.github.io/_posts/2020-7-6-Actual-Website-Type-Beat.md

 title: Actual Website Type Beat
 ---

-I used Jekyll to make a blog post instead of hosting some previous work on the main page.
+I used Jekyll to make a blog site instead of hosting some previous work on the main page.
 The plan is to have posts about different projects rather than just showcasing one at a time.

 ![_config.yml]({{ site.baseurl }}/images/config.png)